arthurfincham/sleepcalculator/README.md

 Then I built these in to the table which displays the app.

-The JS script is within the HTML file - this is something I know to be bad form so in my next project I will try and work with distinct JS and HTML files.
+~~The JS script is within the HTML file - this is something I know to be bad form so in my next project I will try and work with distinct JS and HTML files.~~
+**edit** The HTML and JS have now been seperated.

 Once the HTML and JS was working, I spent a *long* time playing around with CSS to make it look nice.